 Consultee Nature of response received Relevant section of Plan Severn Trent Water No response N/A Anglian Water No response N/A Ofwat No response N/A Levels of service - If levels of service are to change than consultation with this Group should be undertaken.
 3.2 Customer Challenge Group Presentation of the plan -supply options within the plan needs to be presented more clearly and consistently in order to enable proper evaluation.
 There should be greater transparency over their costs and hierarchy of actions to demonstrate best value to customers.
 6 Consistency of drought messages across water companies, the Environment Agency and other stakeholders needs to be maintained.
 Customer communication should consider a much wider range of channels including social media.
-10 Consumer Council for Water (CCWater) The revised plan should: Follow the principles set out in the Water UK/UKWIR Code of Practice on Temporary Use Restrictions, demonstrating an understanding of the impact of any measures on different customer groups.
-Reflect customers' priorities and preferences in relation to the actions that a Company plans.
-Explain the Company's strategy for engaging with domestic customers, including its strategies for both managing drought and promoting water efficiency in non-drought times.
+10 The revised plan should: Follow the principles set out in the Water UK/UKWIR Code of Practice on Temporary Use Restrictions, demonstrating an understanding of the impact of any measures on different customer groups.
+6 & 10 Reflect customers' priorities and preferences in relation to 6 Consumer the actions that a Company plans.
+Explain the Company's strategy for engaging with domestic customers, including its strategies for both managing drought and promoting water efficiency in non- 10 Council for Water drought times.
 Customer communication should consider a much wider range of channels including social media.
-Show evidence of engagement and reflect the views of relevant stakeholders, such as Government departments, other water companies, NGOs, business and the agriculture sector.
+2 (CCWater) Show evidence of engagement and reflect the views of relevant stakeholders, such as Government departments, other water companies, NGOs, business and the agriculture sector.
 Outline what would happen in an emergency drought situation, such as when supplies might be interrupted/subject to rota cuts or standpipes.
-Be clearly written and accessible and provide a customer friendly non-technical summary and examples of customer leaflets and FAQs.
-6 & 10 6 10 2 6.4.6 to follow for public consultation phase
+6.4.6 Be clearly written and accessible and provide a customer friendly non-technical summary and examples of customer leaflets and FAQs. to follow for public consultation phase

 Consultee Nature of response received Relevant section of Plan Canal & River Trust No specific comments to proposed approach.
 Need to be involved if any drought plan options might impact on the CRT network of canals and river navigations within and adjacent to the South Staffs Water supply area.
 In addition, CRT will explore ideas and options for drought support.
-E. ON UK PLC No response N/A MPF Generation Limited No response N/A EDF Energy (West Burton Power) LTD Need to consider as part of impact assessment of any drought schemes that river based power stations still require access to sufficient volumes of water to run their plant and enable them to meet their capacity market obligations should they be required to run.
-6.4.1 RWE Generation UK PLC Potential effects on electricity producers need to be fully considered in the drought planning process with a view to ensuring national electricity security of supply is not compromised.
-6.4.1 Scottish and Southern Energy PLC Will respond to draft plan N/A
+E. ON UK PLC No response N/A MPF Generation Limited Generation No response EDF Energy (West Burton Power) LTD Need to consider as part of impact assessment of any drought schemes that river based power stations still require access to sufficient volumes of water to run their plant and enable them to meet their capacity market obligations should they be required to run.
+6.4.1 RWE Generation UK PLC Generation considered in the drought planning process with a view to Scottish and Southern Energy PLC Will respond to draft plan N/A